 When searching for electric mobility scooters, you can quickly become overwhelmed with the various terms and industry jargon.
-What is the difference, if any, between a mobility scooter and a mobile scooter?
-Is a power scooter the same as a foldable mobility scooter?
-Various scooter brands use colorful terms to define their different mobility scooters.
+What is the difference, if any, between a power scooter, a compact, folding scooter, a mobility scooter and a mobile scooter?
+Is a power scooter the same as a foldable mobility scooter in features or uses?
+Various scooter brands use colorful terms to define their different mobility scooters and power chair designs.
 Though these brands can be very distinct, the one thing in common is that they all sell electric scooters for adults that provide the ability for people with mobility difficulties to keep up with their family, friends and active lifestyles.

-These ‘electric mobility scooters’ have differences ranging from the capacity (think ‘range’) of the scooter battery to the choice of configuration.
-Do you want a highly maneuverable three-wheeled scooter or a four-wheeled model?
-A light, foldable mobility scooter or a heavier traditional model?
+These ‘electric mobility scooters’ have differences ranging from the battery capacity (think ‘range of the scooter battery’) and type (lithium-ion batteries are lighter than lead-acid) to the top speed and the choice of configuration.
+Do you want a highly maneuverable three-wheeled scooter or a heavy-duty four-wheeled model?
+A light, foldable mobility scooter has advantages, but so do heavier traditional models.
 Though easily confusing, with a little help, it is easy to sort out what is important for your purchase.

-SmartScoot™ provides a lightweight, foldable mobility scooter employing a variable speed control, front-wheel drive as well as an adjustable wheelbase and seat height for stability and comfort.
+SmartScoot™ provides a lightweight, foldable mobility scooter employing a lithium-ion battery with long-range battery life, a variable top speed control, front-wheel drive as well as an adjustable wheelbase and seat height for stability and comfort.
 You can find out more about what makes SmartScoot™ different here.
 You can also read testimonials from SmartScoot™ owners!